KDE/kphotoalbum/README.md

 With KPhotoAlbum it is possible to find any image in less than 5 seconds based on a powerful tag system, let that be an image with a special person, an image from a special place, or even both.

-Adding tags is easy with KPhotoAlbum— it is highly optimised for tagging images.
+Adding tags is easy with KPhotoAlbum — it is highly optimised for tagging images.
 You can tag hundreds of images quickly with just a bit of practice.

 For a quick overview, see [KPhotoAlbums page on apps.kde.org](https://apps.kde.org/kphotoalbum/).